Roopam-Agrawal/Philips_collections/README.md

 ## Intention

 This program intends to remove strings containing 'oggy' from a list of strings.
-Our instructor doesn't like Oggy and so do I.

 ## Method

-The code works according to the intention.
-It successfully removes all strings containing Oggy!
+The code successfully removes all strings containing Oggy!

 Yay!